boogiedev/Capstone-1-Automotive-EDA/README.md

 - All the Galvanize DS 120 Instructors for the Guidance
 - All the Galvanize DS 120 Instructors for listening to me stress
 - All the Galvanize DS 120 Instructors for being with me through my ups and downs
+- Pandas-Profiling for carrying me and my current lack of a statistical eye
 ---